 need to get hold of us to report any injuries or accidents.

 Every rider will be given a map of the route, this will show all

-the basic details you will need to follow the routes, show you
+the basic routes you will need to follow and show

-where the water stops are and the marshal points.
+you where the water stops and marshal points are.

 check out the opportunities available and register your